livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-Upon receiving this JSON document, the Object Manager applies the specified filtering criteria to the queried data, returning only the objects that match the given criteria.
+Upon receiving this JSON document, the Graph Manager applies the specified filtering criteria to the queried data, returning only the objects that match the given criteria.
 This enables users to efficiently retrieve and analyze data based on their specific requirements.

 ### Filtering by Ratings